 Moreover, the destination must be known (or at least a waypoint destination as defined in the SSN LOCODE Guidelines).
 This type of distribution can be considered as serving the purpose of “warning” the relevant parties.

-In addition to the above, the Incident Reports should be distributed to the flag State (if the vessel is flying an EU flag).
+In addition to the above, when distributing an Incident Report it should always also be distributed to the flag State (if the vessel is flying an EU flag).
 It is also important to note that the status of an incident, and the associated Incident Report, can change if a Member State authority has the opportunity to assess or inspect a ship.
-For example, an incident may occur at sea in circumstances when an Incident Report would normally be sent, but after an inspection of the ship, it is found that the problem has already been solved, or that it is not as serious as initially assessed.
+For example, an incident may occur at sea in circumstances when an Incident Report would normally be distributed, but after an inspection of the ship, it is found that the problem has already been solved, or that it is not as serious as initially assessed.
 The deciding factor should always be whether the incident could potentially have an effect on shipping safety in the waters of other Member States.

 The Incident reports which relate to the Place of Refuge situation shall be distributed to the involved Member States taking into account the EU Operational Guidelines on Places of Refuge.